Rab to Release First Sustainability Report

 Rab’s most ambitious sustainability initiative is to achieve carbon neutrality by 2030.
 The path to neutrality will be long and arduous, Read admits, and Rab doesn’t have every curve mapped out yet.
 But she notes that setting the goal now, despite questions about how to get there, was crucial because of the urgency of the climate crisis.

-“I don’t have a roadmap in front of me that says, ‘This is what we’re doing every year between now and 2030,’” Read says.
+“I don’t have a roadmap in front of me that says, ‘This is what we’re doing every year between now and 2030,’” Read said.
 “But it’s no good, waiting until all of the answers are there.
 Everything you read about climate change is that we’re already too late.
 We should have acted a generation ago.
 If Rab sits here and waits until all the answers are in place, then we’ve wasted probably another generation.”

 A year into the initiative, the company is taking steps to reduce emissions and other waste.
 All of Rab’s UK operations, as well as most of its operations across Europe, are now powered by 100 percent renewable energy.
 The company opts for ocean freight, a cleaner alternative to air shipping, wherever possible, and has purchased a fleet of electric vehicles for land travel.
 Carbon removal projects like tree-planting and forest protection services help Rab offset the emissions they do create.

-Rab’s take on polybags
+Rab’s Take on Polybags

 The outdoor industry has arrived at a reckoning with polybags in recent years.
 Though the clear plastic bags are light, cheap, easily manufactured and provide protection on long shipping voyages, they also create mountains of plastic waste and can be difficult to recycle.